-- Poaching: There is illegal trade of eggs, meat and shells.
-The skin is used for shoes, belts and bags.
+- Poaching: There is the illegal trade of eggs, meat, and shells.
+The skin is used for shoes, belts, and bags.
 The meat is used to make exotic dishes like turtle soup.
 Turtle oil is used for cosmetics.

 - Plastic and other marine debris

 Help Keep Green Sea Turtles Alive

 We can help green sea turtles stay alive!
 We can:

 - read books about green sea turtles and how to help them survive.

 - limit the use of plastic and recycle the plastic we use.

 - support organizations that help protect green sea turtles and their habitats.

 - share social media posts about sea turtles and efforts to protect them.

 People who live close to a sea turtle nesting area can: